-There are many reasons that someone could need a blood transfusion.
-These reasons include:
+There are many reasons why someone could need a blood transfusion, such as:

-The blood that’s used for this vital procedure is collected through the blood donation process.
+The blood that’s used for this important procedure is collected through the process of blood donation.
 Donating blood is a great way to help someone who’s in need of a blood transfusion.

 When you donate blood, you’ll need to answer some questions about your health, lifestyle, and travel history to determine your eligibility.

-Does smoking cigarettes disqualify you from donating blood?
+Does smoking disqualify you from donating blood?
 Read on to learn more.

 Smoking cigarettes in and of itself doesn’t disqualify you from donating blood.

-If you’re a smoker and plan on donating blood, plan to refrain from smoking on the day of your appointment — both before your appointment and for three hours afterward.
+If you smoke and want to donate blood, plan not to smoke on the day of your appointment — both before your appointment and for 3 hours afterward.

 Smoking before your appointment can lead to an increase in blood pressure.
 This may disqualify you from donating.
 Smoking afterward may lead to dizziness.

 In the United States, possible disqualifiers can include: